By Angela Youngman

 Lifeboat volunteers who stand by to serve over the Christmas holiday are organising carol services around the British coastline, where communities come together to support their work which is funded by donations.

-Many of its 238 lifeboat stations in the UK and Ireland have historic links to churches, some going back to 1824, and a team of 50 chaplains has sprung up, attached to stations around the coast.
+Many of the 238 lifeboat stations in the UK and Ireland have historic links to churches, some going back to 1824, and a team of 50 chaplains has sprung up, attached to stations around the coast.

 Less well known is that clergy are often active members of those crews.